-Given the above, we rate the risk from shallow groundwater as moderate.
+Given the above, we rate the risk from shallow groundwater as low.
 Care should be taken that proper subsurface drainage is maintained.
-Foundation and site subsurface drainage should be addressed in the Project geotechnical engineering evaluation.
+Subsurface drainage should be addressed in the Project geotechnical engineering evaluation.

-7.8 Landslides and Slope Failures
+6.8 Landslides and Slope Failures

 Slope stability hazards such as landslides, slumps, and other mass movements can develop along moderate to steep slopes where a slope has been disturbed, the head of a slope loaded, or where increased groundwater pore pressures result in driving forces within the slope exceeding restraining forces.
 Slopes exhibiting prior failures, and also deposits from large landslides, are particularly vulnerable to instability and reactivation.